NSHipster/articles/2018-10-01-macos-dynamic-desktop.md

 and its shorter, colder days,
 whereas those of us in the southern hemisphere are gearing up for hotter and longer days.

-And it's not just a north/south divide, as anyone living the Arctic or Antarctic circle will tell you.
-The duration of a solar day depends where you are on the planet and where the planet is in its orbit around the sun.
+The changing of the seasons reminds us that the duration of a solar day depends where you are on the planet and where the planet is in its orbit around the sun.

-The good news is that astronomers can tell you with perfect accuracy where the sun is in the sky for any location or time.
+The good news is that astronomers can tell you --- with perfect accuracy --- where the sun is in the sky for any location or time.
 The bad news is that
 the necessary calculations are